 Committing Changes to Existing Files

-Most of the time when you’re using Git, you will be committing changes to existing files rather than creating new ones.
+Most of the time, when you’re using Git, you will commit changes to existing files rather than creating new ones.

-After that, we will add some content to that and again we will commit the file.
+After that, we will add some content, and again, we will commit the file.

 Committing Multiple Changes in One Go

-You can also bypass the git add step entirely by using the -a option when committing, which will commit all changes.
+You can bypass the Git add step entirely by using the -a option when committing, which will commit all changes.

-You Can add multiple files by using the git add.
-But this time we tried to commit multiple files in a single commit statement.
+You Can add multiple files by using Git Add.
+But this time, we tried to commit multiple files in a single commit statement.

 git add.